 Day 5 Departure (B)

-At leisure until your transfer for your onward flight.
+At leisure until your transfer for your onward flight or bus.